quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 Notice a few things:

-1. These files run in a Node context (they are NOT transpiled by Babel), so use only the ES6 features that are supported by your Node version. (https://node.green/)

-2. If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".
+1. If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".

-3. The `/src-ssr/middlewares` is built through a separate Esbuild config.
+2. The `/src-ssr/middlewares` is built through a separate Esbuild config.
 You can extend the Esbuild configuration of these files through the `/quasar.config` file:

 ```js
 return {